In this article

 - Frequently asked questions

+For us, in our WordPress agency, project management is super important.
 Over the last few months, we’ve been focussing on improving the way we manage our projects using Trello to communicate and organise our tasks.
 We wrote this blog primarily with our existing clients in mind, but we thought it might be an interesting share for anyone else wanting to see how an agency can make use of the features of Trello to improve communication.

 Why use Trello?